Aorta3698/dusk/src/chapters/stats.md

 ```

 ## Keysolve
 It only support right thumb key, so it needs to be mirrored.
+Keysolve uses `Monkeyracer` corpus.

 | Metric                          | Dusk           |
 |---------------------------------|----------------|